Signed in as:

 A yoga therapist is trained to see her clients as a whole and multi-dimensional person.
 Using this whole person understanding as her guide, a yoga therapist will evaluate the client in each layer in order to find where imbalances exists.
 She will then create a daily practice that serves to bring the client into greater balance and harmony.

-Yoga has gained immense popularity as a practice for health and well-being.
-However, not many people are aware that there are distinct differences between a yoga teacher and a yoga therapist.
-Understanding these differences can help you make an informed decision when choosing the right guidance for your wellness journey.
+Yoga is widely recognized for its benefits to physical, mental, and emotional well-being.
+Yet, many are unaware that there is a significant difference between a yoga teacher and a yoga therapist.
+Knowing these distinctions can help you choose the right kind of support for your personal wellness journey.

 Both yoga teachers and yoga therapists play essential roles in guiding individuals towards better health.
 However, if you are looking for a therapeutic approach to address specific health conditions or challenges, a yoga therapist might be the better option for you.
 They have the skills and knowledge to offer a holistic, personalized plan that focuses on long-term wellness, accountability, and real results.